ZoeLeBlanc/is310-computing-humanities-spring-2024/_materials/creating_curating_humanities_data/05-web-scraping.md

 Here, confusingly, the name of the package on PyPI (beautifulsoup4) doesn't match the actual Python code package (bs4).
 Which is why we always read the documentation, which is available here [https://www.crummy.com/software/BeautifulSoup/bs4/doc/](https://www.crummy.com/software/BeautifulSoup/bs4/doc/)!

+So let's try using this library.
+First, we need to import it into our Python file.
+If you don't have a file yet, would highly recommend making a new folder in your `is310-coding-assignments` called `web_scraping` and then creating a new file called `web_scraping.py`.
+Then you can add the following code to your file:

 We use Beautiful Soup in our Python code with code that looks like this:

 ```python